 Jill Pollack is founder and director of StoryStudio Chicago, overseeing writing training for more than 1,200 students each year.
 She is a presenter on the power of stories in our personal and professional lives and was again included in the Newcity Lit Top 50 list of literary leaders in Chicago.

 Jill began her career in advertising at the Kennedy Center for the Performing Arts in Washington, D.C.
 Her marketing talents and love for the arts took her to Chicago where she entered the non-profit arena, leading development and marketing efforts for a regional theatre.
 She soon began to apply her affinity for technology to the corporate and higher education sectors, specializing in Internet/Intranet strategic planning and development.
 As an award-winning communications consultant, writer, and editor, Jill created interactive training programs and large-scale Internet applications for Fortune 1000 clients including Motorola, McDonald’s Corporation, Lands’ End, Sears Roebuck and Co., Equity Office Properties, DePaul University, and the University of Illinois at Chicago.

 A writer and author, Jill has published three books for young adults: Shirley Chisholm, named a Best Book by Science and Film Magazine; Lesbian and Gay Families: Redefining Parenting in America; and Women on the Hill, a history of women in Congress..
 Her work has appeared on the Internet, in newspapers, magazines, trade periodicals and political journals.
 She has extensive experience developing communications campaigns, large-scale Internet applications, print communications, public relations campaigns, marketing materials, and videos.

 Jill graduated from the Goldman Sachs 10,000 Small Businesses Program and joined the B Lab community.
 She continues to lead the Chicago Literary Alliance, and is a member of the Association of Writers and Writing Programs and the Society for Children’s Book Writers and Illustrators.
 When she is not running the studio or teaching, she is working on her novel.

-Recent speaking engagements include presentations to the following organizations:
+Recent speaking engagements and pro bono trainings include presentations to the following organizations: